Data-ScienceHub/MLcommons/TFT-pytorch-AgeGroups/README.md

   * `figures`: saves the figures plotted by the final model obtained after finishing the training.
   * `figures_best`: figures plotted using the model with best validation loss.
   * `lightning_logs`: This folder is used by tensorboard to log the training and validation visualization.
 You can point this folder by clicking the line before `import tensorboard as tb` in the training code (both script and notebook), that says `launch tensorboard session`.
 VSCode will automatically suggest the extensions needed for it.
 It can also run from cmd line, using `tensorboard --logdir=lightning_logs`, then it'll show something like `TensorBoard 2.9.0 at http://localhost:6006/ (Press CTRL+C to quit)`.
 Copy paste the URL in your local browser.
 To save the images, check `show data download links in the top left`.

-* `script`: Contains scripts for submitting batch jobs.
-For details on how to use then, check the readme inside the folder.
-  * `prepare_data.py`: Prepare merged data from raw feature files.
-  * `train.py`: Train model on merged data, then interpret using the best model by validation loss.
-  * `inference.py`: Inference from a saved checkpoint.
-  * `utils.py`: Contains utility methods.
 * `config_2022_May.json`: Configuration file to reproduce the experiments using the raw dataset from [CovidMay17-2022](../dataset_raw/CovidMay17-2022/).
 This is new dataset that will be used in the experiment.

 ## Configuration